Erewash Borough Council Guide to Council Tax and Business Rate

 All persons over 18 years of age resident as part of the family are assumed to make a contribution to housing costs and therefore a deduction, known as a non dependant is made from possible entitlement.

 The maximum entitlement to Council Tax Support is 100% of the Council Tax after any reliefs or discounts have been granted.
-Please contact our Benefits Team for further information, by telephoning 0115 907 1010.
+Please visit the Benefits page of our website for more information.

 I am a pensioner, am I entitled to a reduction of my council tax bill?